charlesvill/ObsidianVault/ObsidianVault/Full Stack Dev/CSS/Intermediate CSS.md

     </li>
   </ul>
 </fieldset>
+*make sure for radios that they have the same name attribute so they can be grouped together, otherwise it will not work as intended.*
 - checkboxes
 	- should use labels for the same reason above
 - *checkboxes and radios with checked attribute will match with psuedo class :default even if they are no longer checked by user. any that are currently checked will match with the :checked psuedo-class*